pourmalek/covir2/ADAPTATIONS_EXAMPLES/Japan_20210506/README.md

 #### IHME estimated on 20210506 that the correction factor for under-reporting of COVID-19 deaths in Japan was about more than 10.
 Graphs number 1 and 13 below.

+### For the newest updates as of 20210928 of the international and periodically updated models of the COVID-19 epidemic in Japan, see  https://github.com/pourmalek/covir2/tree/main/ADAPTATIONS_EXAMPLES/Japan_20210928

 <br/><br/>
 ****